morrislab/TrackSig/README.md

 To specify a separate set of active signatures for each sample:

 1) in `src/header.R` set cancer_type_signatures = FALSE
 2) in `src/header.R` set active_signatures_file to the file with active signatures per sample.
-See example of such file in annotation/active_in_samples.txt.
+See example of such file in `annotation/active_in_samples.txt`.

+### Providing new signatures

+Signatures provided in the repo are from [COSMIC](http://cancer.sanger.ac.uk/cosmic/signatures) located in `annotation/alexSignatures.txt`.
+You can use your own signatures by providing path to another signature file through `signature_file` parameter in `src/header.R`.

 ## Notes
 Please note that Trackature does not run on samples with less than 600 mutations.
 Less than 600 mutations will result in less than 3 time points, and there is no point to analize it as a time series.
 On tumors with less than 600 mutations, you can compute signature exposures without dividing mutations into time points (see "Computing overall signature exposures" section).